If you own a business that deals in goods and services subject to excise tax, you must prepare a Form 720 quarterly to report the tax to the IRS.

 Form 720

 The federal government charges an excise tax on specific types of products and services, and in some ways resembles a state sales tax.
 However, you may not be aware you’re paying this tax since it’s usually included in the price of goods, such as the gasoline you purchase for your car.
-Businesses that deal in goods and services that are subject to excise tax must prepare a Form 720 on a quarterly basis to report the tax to the IRS.
+Businesses that deal in goods and services that are subject to excise tax need to prepare a Form 720 on a quarterly basis to report the tax to the IRS.

 What to include on Form 720